5 Written questions

 - It burned down because a cannon blast from the hut set the thatched roof on fire.

-When and where did Shakespeare die? → April 23 in the family home
+When and where was Shakespeare born? → April 23 in the family home

-What were his father's occupations? → Actors shouted lines and showed exaggerated gestures.
+What types of people went to watch the plays? → Actors shouted lines and showed exaggerated gestures.

 What type of sound effects were there and where did they come from? → Cannons and Instruments.
 They came from the Hut.